Standards of Satisfactory Academic Progress for Financial Aid Eligibility

 Good Standing

-- Students who are meeting all of the Standards of SAP and are not in a period of Warning, Suspension, Probation, or Education Plan are in Good Standing; there is no additional enrollment, advising, or education plan requirements.
+• Students who are meeting all of the Standards of SAP and are not in a period of Warning, Suspension, Probation, or Academic Plan are in Good Standing; there are no additional education plan requirements.

 Warning